-Transitional neuro-rehabilitation describes the process of helping people aged 14 years or older who have experienced complex brain and spinal cord diseases, injuries, or conditions gain the skills they need to transition into work, school, or the community.
+Home and community neuro-rehabilitation, also called transitional neuro-rehabilitation, describes the process of helping people aged 14 years or older who have experienced acquired brain injury gain the skills they need to transition into work, school, or the community.
 In addition to reducing symptoms and improving function, transitional neuro-rehabilitation also improves the well-being of the patient.

 The process of transitional neuro-rehabilitation directly involves the injured individual in making plans and setting personal goals that are important to their own circumstances.
-Therefore, transitional neuro-rehabilitation is a process that is not done to the person who has suffered a brain or spinal cord injury or condition, but a process that is done by the person who has suffered a brain or spinal cord injury or condition, with the guidance, support, and assistance of a wide range of professionals.
+Therefore, transitional neuro-rehabilitation is a process that is not done to the person who has suffered a brain injury or condition, but a process that is done by the person who has suffered a brain injury or condition, with the guidance, support, and assistance of a wide range of professionals.

 Active involvement by the patient and their family is vital to the success of transitional neuro-rehabilitation.
 It also requires active partnership with a range of health and social service professionals.
 These could include any, or all, of the following:

 - Social worker

 What is home and community neuro-rehabilitation used for?

 Transitional neuro-rehabilitation is for people who have suffered from brain trauma or injuries and require guidance to return to their everyday lives.
 Conditions treated through transitional neuro-rehabilitation include:

 - Aneurysm, arteriovenous malformation, dural arteriovenous fistula, or other blood vessel disorders of the brain